What Are the Responsibilities of a Data Engineer Manager?

 Data Quality Management

 Not all data is good data.
-If you're using inaccurate, out-of-date, or corrupted data, you can't trust the insights it provides.
-Data quality management is concerned with assessing and managing the integrity, timeliness, accuracy, and consistency of data.
+You can't trust the insights it provides if you're using inaccurate, out-of-date, or corrupted data.
+Data quality management is concerned with assessing and managing data integrity, timeliness, accuracy, and consistency.

 Data Security Management